Technique H49:Using semantic markup to mark emphasized or special text

 notes).
 CSS rules to suppress automatic generation of quotes are provided for those

-user agents that do support the q
+user agents that do support the q element, to prevent them from

 generating quotes automatically in addition to the quotes provided by the author,

 resulting in double-quoted content.
-In the future, when the q
+In the future, when the q element

 is more broadly supported, the need to provide quotes and suppress browser-generated